linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 9-Bailouts and Bank Failures/The Dodd-Frank Act and Its Impact.md

 Institutions with less than $10 billion in assets are exempted from the cost of the increase.
 This means that the largest institutions will bear the cost of this increase.

-# Covered Transactions Restrictions
+#### Covered Transactions Restrictions

 - The act expands the definition of "covered transactions" (transaction between a bank and its affiliates) under §23A of the Federal Reserve Act to include credit exposure on derivatives transactions, securities lending, borrowing transactions, as well as the acceptance of affiliate-issued debt obligations as collateral for a loan or an extension of credit.
 - Currently, transactions with one affiliate cannot exceed $10\%$ of capital or $20\%$ of capital for transactions with all affiliates.
-$\bigcirc$  Clarifies that collateral must be maintained at all times for covered transactions, rather than only at the time of the transaction.
+- Clarifies that collateral must be maintained at all times for covered transactions, rather than only at the time of the transaction.
 It does allow for certain permitted activities:

 - Purchasing, selling, acquiring, or disposing of U.S. government or agency securities and state, municipal and other political subdivision obligations.
 Purchasing, selling, acquiring, or disposing of securities in connection with underwriting or market-making type activities.
 - Risk-mitigating hedging transactions designed to reduce specific risks.

-# Fair Value Accounting
+#### Fair Value Accounting

 - The proposed (but not yet adopted) FASB rule would require banks to mark-to-market loan portfolios.
 - Some analysts say this will lead to increased earnings volatility while others have expressed concern over the feasibility of marking-to-market with illiquid loan portfolios.